What’s the Best Island to Visit in Hawai‘i for the First Time?

 Hawai‘i’s resort areas can be a little touristy, especially in the more developed areas of Oahu, Maui and, to a lesser extent, the Big Island.
 As you venture away from the popular areas, though, you’ll find authenticity on all the major islands.

-What Hawai‘ian food should you look out for on your first visit?
+Sample Hawai‘ian food on your first visit

 Contemporary Hawai‘ian cuisine is a blend of Indigenous Hawai‘ian, Polynesian, Asian and American flavors, with an emphasis on fish, taro — a native root vegetable — and tropical fruits.
-Grilling and sustainable fishing and farming practices are both key aspects of Hawai‘ian culinary tradition.
+Grilling and sustainable fishing and farming practices are key aspects of Hawai‘ian culinary tradition.
+Fora Advisor Winnie Harwell’s list of must-eats in Hawai‘i include spam musubi, plate lunches like garlic shrimp and loco moco ( rich gravy over a fried egg and burger patty on a bed of white rice), haupia pie (a coconut — and sometimes chocolate — pudding pie) and macadamia nut pancakes.

-Poke bowls are also famously tied to Hawai‘ian cuisine as an import from East Asia, as are malasadas, which originally hail from Portugal.
+Poke bowls are famously tied to Hawai‘ian cuisine as an import from East Asia, as are malasadas, which originally hail from Portugal.
 The latter were brought over by immigrants and were met with wild success (there’s even a holiday dedicated to the pastries).
 Over the decades, Hawai‘ian malasadas have taken on a new life, with a variety of locally inspired and fusion options.

-The Hawai‘ian islands are largely year-round destinations.
 Across the islands, the temperatures are comfortably warm.
 While rainfall is very common, it’s typically limited to around an hour per day.
 Winter — as much as Hawai‘i has a winter — and summer both see large crowds from the mainland United States and East Asia.
 Fall and spring see fewer crowds, more approachable rates and more availability.

 A note from Fora Advisor Carlie Lee: Visit Hawai‘i between mid-December and mid-March for the best chance to spot humpback whales.